 Enzyme immobilization on magnetite nanoparticles

 Nanoparticles were buffered using a NaOH solution 1M until reaching pH 11, then sonicated for 10 min.
-Next, 50 µL of 2% (v/v) TMAH was pipetted and the resulting mixture sonicated for 10 min.
+Next, 50 µL of 2% (v/v) TMAH was pipetted, and the resulting mixture sonicated for 10 min.
 Silanization was carried out by adding 50 µL of 2% (v/v) APTES and then, the mixture was sonicated again for 20 min.
 Subsequently, 50 µL of 2% (v/v) glutaraldehyde was added to the mixture as the crosslinker, and left to react for 30 min.
-Finally, 50 µL of 960 U/L laccase enzyme was added and left overnight to immobilize on the surface of the nanoparticles to achieve the covalent bonding.
-The resulting bionanocomposites (Lac-Magnetite) were separated with the aid of a strong permanent magnet and thoroughly washed with Milli Q water.
+Finally, 50 µL of 960 U/L laccase enzyme was added and left overnight to immobilize on the surface of the nanoparticles via covalent bonding.
+The resulting bionanocomposites (Lac-Magnetite) were recovered with the aid of a strong permanent magnet and washed thoroughly with Milli Q water.

 pH impact on the enzymatic activity

-Stability of free and immobilized laccase (Lac-Magnetite) under different pH values was examined with the aid of phosphate–citrate buffer solutions, at pH values of 2.0, 3.0, 4.0, 4.5, 5.0, 6.0, 7.0 and 10.0, at 25°C. Laccase activity, of free and immobilized laccase, was determined spectrophotometrically as described by Moilanen et al. (2010) [21] at 436 nm using a GENESYS 10S UV-Vis v4.004 2L5R078128 (Thermo SCIENTIFIC, USA), .
+Stability of free and immobilized laccase (Lac-Magnetite) under different pH values was examined with the aid of phosphate–citrate buffer solutions, at pH values of 2.0, 3.0, 4.0, 4.5, 5.0, 6.0, 7.0 and 10.0, at 25°C. Laccase activity, of free and immobilized laccase, was determined spectrophotometrically as described by Moilanen et al. [21] at 436 nm using a GENESYS 10S UV-Vis v4.004 2L5R078128 (Thermo SCIENTIFIC, USA).
 One activity unit was defined as the amount of enzyme that oxidized 1 µmol of ABTS per min.
 The activities were expressed in U/L. All measurements were carried out in triplicate.

 Microreactors design and manufacture